Ready to get started? Most Benzinga readers prefer Interactive Brokers for investing in mutual funds.

 The mutual fund ranks corporations in the fund by 3 different standards of gender diversity and employee rights that help close the gap between men and women in the workplace.
 (For example, the average difference in pay between male and female employees and breadth of paid maternity/paternity leave.)
 The fund is diverse, with 165 holdings and over $278 million in managed assets.

 Some of the fund’s largest holdings are in Johnson & Johnson, Mastercard Inc. and The Home Depot Inc., all of which have women on their boards.
 The SPDR SSGA Gender Diversity Index is perfect for investors who want to place their money into large-cap stocks and support a more diverse, female-friendly workforce.

-5. Eventide Gilead Fund
+5. Eventide Gilead Fund (ETGLX)